meet our directors

 Steve’s experience and industry knowledge will help drive the success of tourism in Queensland’s Outback, building strategies for new markets and working within tourism distribution channels to turn good intentions into firm bookings for visitation to the region.

-Barry Weare is the Director of Operations at Cooee Traveller, a subsidiary of Indigenous Business Australia (IBA).
+Barry is a Board Appointed Specialist representative and the Director of Operations at Cooee Traveller, a subsidiary of Indigenous Business Australia (IBA).

 Born and raised in Cairns, Far North Queensland, Barry has forged a successful career in tourism roles which has provided him with an in-depth knowledge of the sector.
 With a strong focus on strategy and building relationships, Barry has successfully negotiated collaborative partnerships between businesses and all levels of government, as well as community and local stakeholders.
 Barry has also worked with Traditional Owners in an array of settings, and in the community, mining and sporting sectors.
 Barry has represented the Australian Indigenous Tourism sector at domestic and international tourism trade shows and missions.